bencasalino/Knowledge/TableOfContents/JavaScript/higher-order-functions.md

-## First-Class Functions / Higher Order Functions
+## First-Class Functions / Higher Order Functions / Native Array Methods

 Functions that operate on other functions, either by taking them as arguments or by returning them, are called higher-order functions.
 The term comes from mathematics, where the distinction between functions and other values is taken more seriously.